clovenbradshaw-ctrl/ikey4/README.md

 When adding DOM elements at runtime (wizards, modals, etc.), call the global `translateFragment(rootElement)` helper from `scripts/translate.js`.
 It applies `data-i18n*` translations to the supplied subtree so new UI fragments are translated immediately.

+## Contributing

+### Accessibility

+- Use semantic HTML and meaningful ARIA roles.
+- Provide descriptive `alt` text for all images and icons.
+- Ensure keyboard navigation and sufficient color contrast when introducing new UI.

+### Privacy

+- Keep all data client-side; avoid adding analytics or external trackers.
+- Clearly communicate that information is stored in `localStorage` without encryption.
+- Only collect data that is essential for emergency use and allow users to remove it.

+### Translations

+- Add new strings to `TRANSLATION_TERMS.md`.
+- Run `python scripts/generate_translation_doc.py` to update the compiled document.
+- Provide translations for supported languages when possible.

 ## License

 This project is provided as a public good.
 Use at your own discretion and always verify critical information before sharing it in emergencies.